cartelgouabou/Full_stacks_ai_course/tools/git_intro/README.md

 # Ignore environment files
 .env

+# Ignore a specific subdirectory and its contents
+logs/archive/

+# Ignore files with a specific pattern in the filename
+temp_file_*.txt
 ```
 ## **Setting Up `.gitignore` in Visual Studio Code**
 Follow these steps to create and configure a `.gitignore` file in Visual Studio Code: